Things To Do In Port Renfrew

 West Coast Trail

 Few wilderness experiences rival the iconic West Coast Trail (WCT).
 Built to bail shipwreck survivors from wild Pacific waters, the WCT hugs 75 kilometres of high-drama coastline from Port Renfrew to Bamfield.
 Part of the Pacific Rim National Park Reserve, it traces traditional First Nations routes and treats experienced backpackers to some of the most rugged and compelling terrain in the world.
 Complete it and you can cross a biggie off your bucket list.
 Renfrew is the perfect place to fuel up before you go.
+Please Note, The West Coast Trail requires a reservation to walk any part of the trail.

 Juan De Fuca Trail